rbtcollins/bitnami-docker/redmine.md

 ## Create Redmine pod and service

-Now that you have the backend for Redmine up and running, lets set up the Redmine web servers.
+Now that you have the database up and running, lets set up the Redmine web servers.

 ### Create Google cloud storage bucket

-We will be using a Google cloud storage bucket (in S3 interoperability mode) for persistence of files uploaded to our Redmine application.
-We will also generate a developer key which will enable the Redmine application to access bucket.
+We will be using a Google cloud storage bucket, in S3 interoperability mode, for persistence of files uploaded to our Redmine application.
+We will also generate a developer key which will enable the Redmine application to access the bucket.

 To create a bucket and developer key: